jasondaledavis/molecule/readme.md

 = 1.9 =
 * Revised all files to stay updated to Twenty Sixteen Theme updates.
 Updated Genericons to 3.4.1.
 Added IE7 - 10 style sheets in CSS.
 Added all partials in template-parts directory.

+= 1.9.1 =

+* Bug fixed in CSS in how interior page/post images were sized.